 Victorian Institute of Teaching (VIT) website sets out the qualifications that teachers of specialist subject areas such as languages are expected to hold.
 These consist of two elements – specialist subject knowledge and teaching methodology.

 In addition to general teaching qualifications, the recommended qualifications for teaching languages in Victorian government schools are:

 - a three-year major in the language, or a Statement of Equivalence (for language proficiency at Third Year exit level) from a Victorian university which teaches the language

 - an approved languages methodology course (including both theory and practicum)

 VIT registration requirements

 All teachers in Victoria must be registered with VIT.
 There are different categories of registration: full registration, provisional registration, early childhood teacher and non-practising teacher.

-- For information about employment in Victorian government schools including a link to the online job search and application tool, Recruitment Online, see:
+- Information about employment in Victorian government schools including a link to the online job search and application tool, Recruitment Online, is available at

-- For links provided by the Modern Language Teachers' Association of Victoria about employment as a Languages teacher, see:
+- Links provided by the Modern Language Teachers' Association of Victoria about employment as a Languages teacher, see:

-The Language Teacher Register assists schools find qualified language teachers to fill vacant language teaching positions in government schools.
+Language Teacher Register assists schools find qualified language teachers to fill vacant language teaching positions in government schools.
 The register is open to graduating, graduate and currently employed language teachers who are seeking a language teaching position in a government primary or secondary school.
 Eligible language teachers can register using the 'SurveyMonkey' online form.
-See: Language teacher register

-Relevant language-specific teacher association or Languages Regional Project Officer may be able to help to connect schools with qualified languages teachers who are looking for employment or who live in the local area.
+A relevant language-specific teacher association or Languages Regional Project Officer may be able to help to connect schools with qualified languages teachers who are looking for employment or who live in the local area.
 Contact details are available on the Professional learning page.